 ‘bringing the courts together under one amalgamated structure creates a single point of entry for families who will no longer be bounced around between different courts – an issue that occurs too often in the current system and can lead to lengthy delays for families because matters have to begin again.’

 The unification of the family courts is hoped to resolve up to 90% of disputes within a 12 month timeframe by:

 - Improving risk identification and the safety of vulnerable parties;

 - Encouraging alternative methods of separation which are less burdensome on the parties;

 - Improving compliance with court orders; and

 - Enhancing access to justice for those from remote or vulnerable communities through the use of technology.

 Additionally, as we noted in our previous article, judges hearing Family Law matters in the new amalgamated court will need to satisfy additional appointment criteria to guarantee they are suitable to dealing with more complex Family Law matters, including family violence.

 How Etheringtons Solicitors can help?

 Understanding the Family Law system can be a confusing and emotionally exhausting task.
 Our dedicated Family Law solicitors are ready and willing to assist you with your parenting or Family Law concerns.
-If you would like further information, please do not hesitate to contact one of our experienced solicitors on 9963 9800 or [email protected].
+If you would like further information, please do not hesitate to contact one of our experienced solicitors on 9963 9800 or via our contact form.
 For more articles on family and other areas of law, see our blog here.